(and What It Means for Dealing with Water Damage)

 First, you’ll want to ensure you (or your builder) select water-resistant building materials, especially for certain areas of your home.
-This can apply at the time of initial construction, or as part of any upgrade or renovation project you might undertake.
-Second, you want to understand these basics we’ve discussed in this guide as to how water absorbs into different materials, and how to spot the signs of water damage.
-Then, you can make the best choices to deal with that water damage, and minimize the lasting negative effects that it can have.
+This can apply at the time of initial construction or as part of any upgrade or renovation project you might undertake.
+Second, you want to understand the basics we’ve discussed in this guide regarding how water absorbs into different materials and how to spot the signs of water damage.
+You can then make the best choices to deal with that water damage and minimize the lasting negative effects that it can have.

 What You Can Do During Construction or Renovations

 One of the easiest ways to reduce the potential for water damage in your home is to ensure it is built with water-resistant materials or materials that aren’t prone to absorbing water.
 Minimizing permeability, porosity, and absorption properties – especially in areas like basements, bathrooms, laundry rooms, and areas that are likely to experience significant humidity or moisture – is simple and effective.

 - Choosing water-resistant materials may come at an extra cost in some cases and is not always under your control.
 When possible, however, it’s usually worth the extra cost and effort.
 Examples of water-resistant flooring materials include sealed concrete, non-porous stones or tiles with waterproof mortar, rubber, plastic, synthetic tiles or laminates, plastic lumber, and epoxy polyurethane-based materials.
 Carpet, porous tile, and hardwood floors should be avoided.